Yana Dobrovolskaya

-Pageantry

 Miss Russia 2016

 Dobrovolskaya competed as Miss Tyumen in Miss Russia 2016 on April 16, 2016.
 She was later declared the winner, succeeding Miss Russia 2015 Sofia Nikitchuk of Yekaterinburg.

 Miss World 2016

 Dobrovolskaya represented Russia in the Miss World 2016 pageant where she was unplaced.

+Personal life

+Dobrovolskaya married businessman Ilya Piskulin on December 24, 2022 in Central Park, New York City.
+On May 20, 2024, they welcomed their first child together, a son.